-The vitality of contrasts is on display across Chile.
-From the flowering desert in the north to the glaciers of the south, a myriad of ecosystems rich in biodiversity exist — the purity of each protected by the existence of natural borders and a growing consciousness of the need to conserve the environment, progressing in Chile as it does throughout the world.
+The vitality of natural contrasts are on display throughout Chile.
+From the flowering desert in the north of the country to the ancient glaciers of the south, a myriad of ecosystems rich in biodiversity coexist, each of them protected by natural borders and a growing consciousness in Chile about the need to conserve the environment.

 The central-south of the country is known as one of the areas of greatest biodiversity for plant species.
 It boasts the only temperate rainforest of South America whose foliage, formed through the combination of jungle and cold weather climates, is protected by numerous national parks.
-Reserves for life in Chile and the entire planet.
+These places do not only stand out for their beautiful landscapes, but also for being reserves of life for Chile and the entire planet.